Long Beach Real Estate Market Is Pricing Out Home Buyers with Limited Budget

 Citing data from the Pacific West Association of Realtors, the report said that the average median sales price for Long Beach single-family properties was $480,000 for the month of May, a 6.9 per cent increase from sales prices a year ago.

-Buildings at a government housing development in Caracas Venezuela
+A worker walks in front of buildings at a government housing development in Caracas July 21, 2014.

 Inventories were down to 2.4 months compared with 2.3 months during the same period last year, the report added.